infsci2560sp17/full-stack-web-dawn-llp/README.md

     Extract colors of user-upload pictures, compare them with good palette dataset, rate them with similarity of a good palette, show similar palette recommendation.
     - Learning from similar "good" palette, people can adjust their color selection with a little effort and get a big improvement in terms of color match.
 4. How will it meet the minimum project requirements?
+    - Visitors can register.
-    - Users need to create their account to use the service.
+    - Users need to create their account to see records.
     - Users upload their pictures to get similar palette recommendation.
 These records are stored for them.
-    - Users can delete past uploads.
     - Use 3rd party API to extract image property.
     - Use 3rd party API to import "good" palette examples.
     - Show recommendation result to users by self-defined functions.